Free the Bears

 Free the Bears has been working with the Cambodian Forestry Administration to provide a safe sanctuary for bears rescued from the illegal wildlife trade in Cambodia since 1997.
 Today the Cambodian Bear Sanctuary is the worlds’ biggest sanctuary for sun bears, home to rescued bears housed in world-class forest enclosures.
 Additionally numerous sun bears have been sent to join cooperative breeding programmes in Australasia and Europe, including Colchester Zoo’s own pair of sun bears; Srey Ya and Jo Jo.

-Colchester Zoo Action for the Wild has donated £48,750 to Free the Bears since 2011.
-In 2022, we will be making an additional contribution of £7,000 to this important project; helping to combat the illegal trade in bears in Laos and put an end to bear bile farming.
+Colchester Zoo’s Action for the Wild has donated £55,750 to Free the Bears since 2011.
+In 2023, we will be making an additional contribution of £7,500 to this important project; £5,000 towards ultra low temperature freezer and £2,500 towards costs of employing a Lao veterinarian for laboratory and research work.

 Free the Bears aims to create and support world-class bear sanctuaries managed to the highest level of welfare, to develop alternative sustainable livelihood programmes for the community to prevent impoverished families from exploiting bears for profit, strengthen wildlife law enforcement efforts through advocacy and training, protect wild bear populations through community-led efforts and increased understanding of wild bear populations, and build the capacity of local partners and staff.